How Accurate Is AI Photo Colorization? What You Can Trust and What You Can't

 An educational guide to understanding AI colorization accuracy β the difference between plausible and correct, which photo elements colorize reliably, and when AI colorization is appropriate for genealogy and historical research.

 The short answer is: maybe.
 The longer answer β the one that actually helps you decide when to trust colorization and when to hold it at arm's length β is what this guide is about.
+Understanding what AI colorization can and cannot do starts with understanding what a black-and-white photograph actually contains.

-What Does "Accurate" Mean for Colorization?
+What Does "Accurate" Mean for AI Colorization?

 Before evaluating any AI colorization result, it helps to establish what accuracy can and cannot mean in this context.